Bobby Clarke: NHL career

 Clarke set the NHL record, at the time, for most assists by a centreman with 89 during the 1974–75 season on his way to a 116-point season.
 He finished second in the league in plus-minus rating with a plus 79, which illustrates his strong two-way play.
 The Flyers returned to the Stanley Cup Finals and defeated the Buffalo Sabres in six games, repeating as Stanley Cup champions.
 In addition to the second championship, Clarke was awarded the Hart Trophy for the second time, while being voted to the league's First All-Star Team.

 1975–76 was a record-breaking season for Clarke.
 Playing on the LCB line with Reggie Leach and Bill Barber, the trio set a record for most goals by a line with 141.
 He also tied his mark of the previous season with 89 assists and set a personal best and franchise record for most points in a single season with 119 (later broken by Mark Recchi in 1992–93).
 He also led the league in plus-minus rating with a plus 83.
 The Flyers, without Parent and Rick MacLeish, made their third straight Finals appearance.
 However, Montreal coach Scotty Bowman's strategy successfully prevented Clarke's line from scoring and the Flyers were swept in four straight games.
 Clarke was awarded his third Hart Trophy and named to the NHL First All-Star team.
 Clarke's production would drop off over the next few seasons; in fact, his point total fell six seasons in a row.
 But the Flyers remained contenders, reaching the semifinals and losing to Boston in 1976–77 and 1977–78.

 After a quarterfinal loss to the Rangers in 1978–79, Clarke was named an assistant coach.
-In order to become an assistant he had to give up the captaincy due to NHL rules, so Mel Bridgman was named the 4th captain in Flyers history.
-His first season as a playing assistant coach, 1979–80, saw the Flyers go on an undefeated streak of 35 games, not only the longest in NHL history, but the longest in North American professional sports history.
+In order to become an assistant, he had to give up the captaincy due to NHL rules, so Mel Bridgman was named the 4th captain in Flyers history.
+His first season as a playing assistant coach, 1979–80, saw the Flyers go on an undefeated streak of 35 games, not only the longest in NHL history, but also the longest in North American professional sports history.
 The Flyers made it to the Stanley Cup Finals before losing to the New York Islanders in six games.
 During the playoffs, Clarke scored 8 goals and assisted on 12 others in 19 games, all 8 goals coming on the power play.
 Following the playoffs, Clarke was awarded the Lester Patrick Trophy along with Flyers owner Ed Snider and former Flyers coach Fred Shero.